 In the oil and gas sector, some of the technology's applications include manufacturing spare parts on site, testing new product designs, and simplifying inventory management to save costs.
 Currently, the most important benefit of 3D printing for the oil and gas industry is in reducing the time it takes to produce complex prototypes.
 According to GlobalData, because the 3D printing process makes it possible to manufacture products with fewer steps—and sometimes even eliminate the need to assemble different parts together—this reduces a product’s time to availability.

 “Lengthy procurement processes for obtaining spare parts often compel oil and gas companies to maintain extraordinarily high inventory levels, leading to high warehousing costs.
 3D printing technology can address this issue by enabling companies to manufacture parts on an as-needed basis,” said Puranik.
-The result is that “oil and gas companies will see a reduction in the overall costs spent on supply chain management by using 3D printing as a mainstream manufacturing technology, which would help them to enhance operational efficiency and foster growth.”
+The result, he adds, is that oil and gas companies will see a reduction in the overall costs spent on supply chain management by using 3D printing as a mainstream manufacturing technology, which would help them to enhance operational efficiency and foster growth.